India is currently in the midst of two large but different endeavours.

 So what should India do, given these five trends in global economic development?

 First, India must get its own house in order.
 One-fifth of humanity is a market and a productive base in and of itself.
 But for the country to take advantage of its size, it must sign a free trade deal with itself.
-Indian states are less integrated than the economies of Europe.

 Currently the 30-odd states and union territories that comprise the Republic of India are nominally a single economy.
 But in reality they’re less integrated than the economies of Europe.
 India’s states and union territories often have sharply different regulations and incompatible tax systems.
 As a result, trading across state boundaries is a nightmare and India really needs to focus on creating a trade association among these regions.